Yomiko12/ReggieBot/README.md

 ___
 ## CHANGES TO IMPLEMENT
-1. fix text formatting so that the bot prints text the same way throughout all commands
-2. full rewrite of all music commands
+1. full rewrite of all music commands
-2b. allow searching for music with a spotify link (@Jfbob1#9886)
+1b. allow searching for music with a spotify link (@Jfbob1#9886)
-2c. improvements to "r qlist"
+1c. improvements to "r qlist"
-2d. switch from music downloading to realtime music streaming with youtube_dl
+1d. switch from music downloading to realtime music streaming with youtube_dl
 ___
 ___